Help finding volunteers

 - A wider community of membership

-Often volunteers are not just attracted by the role itself, but many people want to volunteer and/or coach participants to give something back to the local community.
+Often volunteers not only attracted just to the role itself, but volunteering enables them to give something back to the local community.
 Make sure you understand what is special about your club as this will help you to attract volunteers and keep them.

 If you are not getting enough of the right volunteers, you need to think about what the possible barriers are preventing people from volunteering.
 This could include:

-- An unintentional bias to particular groups of people
+- An unintentional bias to groups of people

 - The role is not clear enough

 - A lack of sensitivity to age, race, culture, religion, gender, or extra support needs

 - Publicity that does not stand out

 - Generic recruitment messages that do not appeal to anyone in particular